 One* academic reference required - see the Eligibility section below.

-- The School of International Liberal Studies (SILS) is entirely taught in English and offers courses across a variety of subjects: Biology*, Business*, Communications, Economics, Environmental Science*, History, International Relations, Linguistics, Literature, Law & Society, Philosophy, Political Science, Psychology, Religious Studies, Sociology, Urban studies *Limited course offerings in English
+- The School of International Liberal Studies (SILS) is entirely taught in English and offers courses across a variety of subjects: Biology*, Business*, Communications, Economics, Environmental Science*, History, International Relations, Languages (Chinese, French, German, Korean, Russian, Spanish), Linguistics, Literature, Law & Society, Philosophy, Political Science, Psychology, Religious Studies, Sociology, Urban Studies *Limited course offerings in English

 NOTE: Students accepted to SILS may be required to take up to 6 units of Japanese, depending on the level of fluency.

-- The new Transnational & Interdisciplinary Studies in Social Innovation (TAISI) school also offers all courses in English.
+- The Transnational & Interdisciplinary Studies in Social Innovation (TAISI) school is entirely taught in English.
 They offer social sciences courses in Economics, Development Studies, Gender Studies, International Relations, Law & Society, Political Science, Sustainability & Global Food Security, and Urban Studies.

 - The Schools of Political Science and Economics/Social Sciences have some courses offered in English.